tuffy-cloud/Chef-Inspec-CISDemo01/README.md

-Demo Repo for showcasing small Chef Inspec Demo for running CIS Scorecard off a Cent-OS VM in Azure/AWS to check for compliance within an organization
+Demo Repo for showcasing Chef Inspec Demo for running CIS Scorecard off a CentOS VM in Azure to check for compliance within an organization